sayanna/DataStructures/README.md

 # SortingAlgos
-Repo for experimenting with sorting algorithms
+Repo for experimenting with data structures